Amnish04/til-page-builder/README.md

 ```
 `python til-builder_main.py myfile.txt --config config.toml`

 Will set the output directory and language of the HTML files  instead of having to use `--output` and `--lang`.
+Using `-c` or `--config` will override any other config flags provided.